 Respiratory failure is often seen in patients with severe acute exacerbations of COPD.
 Patients with severe exacerbations who do not appear to respond sufficiently to initial interventions should be considered for noninvasive mechanical ventilation (NIV).
-The use of NIV has been shown to improve gas exchange, reduce dyspnea, decrease the need for endotracheal intubation, reduce complications such as pneumonia, and decrease length of hospitalization and mortality in these patients. [ ] Where possible, NIV should be used in preference to invasive mechanical ventilation for respiratory failure associated with COPD exacerbation.
+The use of NIV has been shown to improve gas exchange, reduce dyspnea, decrease the need for endotracheal intubation, reduce complications such as pneumonia, and decrease length of hospitalization and mortality in these patients. [ ] [Evidence B] Where possible, NIV should be used in preference to invasive mechanical ventilation for respiratory failure associated with COPD exacerbation.

 NIV use should be considered for patients with one or more of the following:

 Respiratory acidosis (partial pressure of carbon dioxide [PaCO2] ≥6.0 kPa or 45 mmHg and arterial pH ≤7.35)

 Severe dyspnea with signs that suggest fatigue of respiratory muscles, or increased work or breathing, or both, such as the use of accessory muscles of respiration, paradoxical movement of the abdomen, or retraction of the intercostal spaces